 Examination = 100%

-This course is designed to follow on from the popular AQA GCSE Science courses.
-Your studies will be well supported by a wide variety of teaching and learning materials, including numerous online resources.
-The first year of the course focuses on the core biological principles of cells, biological molecules and genetics.
-The second year addresses ecology, evolution and the various ways that organisms sense and interact with their environment.
-Practical work is assessed throughout the course and will help you develop valuable skills in laboratory techniques and data analysis.
+Your studies throughout the course will be supported by a wide variety of teaching and learning materials, including online resources.
+Practical work is assessed throughout the course to help you develop skills in laboratory techniques and data analysis.
 Biology requires strong analysis and communication skills.

 What skills will I develop?

-Overall, you will develop your ability to make observations, design scientific investigations, and apply your biological knowledge to interpret results and reach logical conclusions.
+- Design scientific investigations, and apply biological knowledge to interpret results and reach logical

 What topics will I study?